 In this example, we also get another example of the “full length” or perhaps “almost full length” tenuto (in green).
 Regardless of exact length, one can be sure that Maykapar didn’t want the green tenuto chord to be played with as much detachment as the portato chords leading up to it, since it makes the phrase sound “clipped” at the end.

 Portato is sometimes called mezzo-staccato, and it can also be indicated with slurs over staccato marks.
-However, slurs over staccatos does not always imply portato articulation: sometimes a slur mark is not an articulation mark at all, but simply a structural indication of note groupings which might effect dynamic shaping and rubato instead of articulation.
+However, slurs over staccatos does not always imply portato articulation: sometimes a slur mark is not an articulation mark at all, but simply a structural indication of note groupings which might affect dynamic shaping and rubato instead of articulation.
 In other words, composers are allowed to group even very staccato notes (marked with pointy “staccatissimo” signs) under a slur to indicate where phrases begin and end.

 After all this terrible tenuto madness, there is one item of good news.
 Music dictionaries are finally starting to catch on to the fact that “full length tenutos” are hardly ever used.
 As reported by the Virginia Tech Multimedia Music Dictionary: